b0g3r/plantuml2freemind/README.md

 # plantuml2freemind
 [![Downloads](https://pepy.tech/badge/plantuml2freemind)](https://pepy.tech/project/plantuml2freemind)

-Converts plantuml mindmaps to FreeMind .mm files.
+Converts plantuml mindmaps to FreeMind .mm files (and few other formats).

 Created especially for [Teamlead Roadmap](https://github.com/tlbootcamp/tlroadmap) project, which stores and maintains a big community-driven roadmap in a mindmap.
 It's very convenient to have text plantuml as a source